 Introduction

-According to the latest parliamentary research on poverty in the UK, the rising costs of living means income is set to fall for everyone over the next two years, and child poverty is expected to reach its highest levels since the late 1990s by 2028.
+According to the latest parliamentary research on poverty in the UK, the rising prices of essential products and services means income is set to fall for everyone over the next two years, and child poverty is expected to reach its highest levels since the late 1990s by 2028.

 Need more?